jberkel/sms-backup-plus/README.md

 (Advanced settings) and attach a relevant portion of it.
 The sync log is stored as `sms_backup_plus.log` (in the directory `Android/data/com.zegoggles.smssync/files`).

-👉 1.5.11: new log file path, previously on external storage / sdcard.
+👉 1.5.11: new log file path, was previously on external storage / sdcard.

 To attach the sync log create a "[gist](https://gist.github.com)" and link to the gist you created instead of posting the full content in the issue.

-It might also be worth to install the current [beta](#beta) version of SMS Backup+ to make sure the bug has not already been fixed.
+It might also be worth to install the [current beta version](#beta) of SMS Backup+ to see if the bug is also present in the development version.

 #### <a name="faq-general-can-you-add-feature-x">Can you add feature X?</a>